 Stern testified that the prototypical negotiation centers on the percentage of the new musical composition that the owner of the older composition should receive for the use.
 The industry standard assigns 50% for the music and 50% for the lyrics.
 Turning to the two songs at hand, Stern opined that the value of the use of "Got To Give It Up" in "Blurred Lines" would have been 50% had the Thicke Parties sought a license pre-release.
 Had the Thicke Parties sought a license post-release, the valuation would range between 75% to 100% percent.
 Stern arrived at her conclusion by reviewing "snippets" of the two songs and "A-B'ing" them, or playing them back and forth.
-19 Stern's methodology and
+Stern's methodology and opinion were not unduly speculative, but tethered to her deep industry expertise.

-18 The district court concluded that it had erred in informing the jury that the publishing revenues amounted to \$8 million, where the parties had stipulated that the publishing revenues totaled \$6,377,055.
-Having determined that the jury applied a royalty rate of 50% to the publishing revenues, the district court remitted the damages award from \$4 million to \$3,188,527.50, which is 50% of \$6,377,055.
+In an attempt to buttress their position, the Thicke Parties cite to two decisions which are distinguishable.
+In Oracle, revenues, the district court remitted the damages award from \$4 million to \$3,188,527.50, which is 50% of \$6,377,055.

-19 Although the Thicke Parties contend that Stern impermissibly based her testimony on the sound recording of "Got To Give It Up," Stern testified that her opinion was based solely on the edited clips approved for trial.
+18 Although the Thicke Parties contend that Stern impermissibly based her testimony on the sound recording of "Got To Give It Up," Stern testified that her opinion was based solely on the edited clips approved for trial.